Goulburn Post Office: Goulburn Post Office

 The first post office in Goulburn was opened on 1 January 1832, just three years after the town was founded and only four years after the first country offices had been opened.
 The first postmaster was Robert Smith, Clerk to the Chamber of Magistrates, who received 20% of the postage collected as a salary.
 This meant a total of £2.12.9 in 1832 rising to £8.14.7 in 1833.
-At this time the mail was conveyed from Sydney to Goulburn, via Liverpool, Campbelltown and Bong Bong, by mounted police once per week.
+At this time the mail was conveyed from Sydney to Goulburn via Liverpool, Campbelltown and Bong Bong, by mounted police once per week.

 In 1848 the mail was being delivered to Goulburn three times a week by Andrew Badgery.
 Badgery was paid £400 per year to deliver mail to Goulburn, Braidwood and Queanbeyan via Bungendore using a two horse cart along his route.
 In July 1856, letter receivers, the forerunner of postboxes, were bought into operation by the Post Office in NSW with twelve iron receivers being placed in Sydney.
 In 1859 the first four receivers were erected in country towns, with two being placed in Goulburn; one in Auburn Street and the second in Grafton Street.

 Goulburn became a full-time official Post Office on 1 September 1862 and Postmaster James Scrowcroft's salary was increased from £200 to £300.
 During the same year, money orders were introduced into the NSW postal system and it was thought preferable by the Colonial Government to have official Postmasters in larger offices not connected with any other businesses in town.
 Scrowcroft then became the first official full-time Postmaster in Goulburn, which in turn was the second busiest country post office in NSW, after Bathurst, issuing money orders.

 By the 1870s Goulburn had taken on the mantle of a prominent regional centre.
 Declared a municipality in 1859, it had grown through the 1860s to become a new Anglican bishopric in 1863 and the seat of a Roman Catholic diocese in 1867.
-In May 1869 the Main Southern railway reached Goulburn, allowing the mail to be in Sydney within seven hours.
+In May 1869 the Main Southern railway line reached Goulburn, allowing the mail to be in Sydney within seven hours.
 By 1870 the town boasted four newspapers, and in 1871 an agency for the New South Wales Government Savings Bank opened in Goulburn Post Office.
 In 1875 the post office was operating out of a rented premise in Market Street, but calls for a new official post office building were beginning to grow as postal business increased.